AienTech/mongoman/README.md

 A modern, web-based MongoDB admin interface built with Next.js, shadcn/ui, and Tailwind CSS.
 MongoMan provides an intuitive way to manage your MongoDB databases, collections, and documents with a clean and responsive UI.

+> ⚠️ **Note**: This project is currently under active development.
+Some features may be missing or partially implemented.
+Bug reports, feature requests, and contributions are warmly welcomed!
+Please feel free to open issues or submit pull requests.

 ## Features

 - 🎨 Modern UI